bhadramenon/OWASP-Cross_Site_Scipting-XSS/Reflected-XSS.md

 ## Tools Used:
 Web browser: To navigate the web application and test different XSS payloads.
 Developer Tools: Inspect the Javascript code and understand the HTML content present on the web application.
-Burpsuite: Helps to intercept, analyze, modify, and test HTTP/HTTPS traffic to identify vulnerabilities.

 ### What I did